 - Trust the people you know and be cautious with friendly strangers.
 Get to know people first.

 - Be aware that banks generally require more clearance for large withdrawal requests, and that financial institutions and the government do not use customers to conduct investigations.

 - Don’t respond to an e-mail that appears to be from a financial institution and asks for your account or other personal information.

-If you believe you have been a victim of any of these scams, you may file a complaint with the Georgia Department of Law's Consumer Protection Unit.
+If you believe you have been a victim of any of these scams, you may file a complaint with the Georgia Department of Law's Consumer Protection Division.